benny-edlund/task-pool/docs/tutorial.md

 Now calls to `queue_process` will not block until the pipeline is completed before returning.
 Assuming no data is needed to be return from `api::process_data` this would still be safe with regards to the `Data` variable passed into the queue function.

-`Pipe` objects that are captured are also `future-like` objects and can as such be used as lazy arguments to other tasks.
+`Pipe` objects are also `future-like` objects and can as such be used as lazy arguments to other tasks.

 ```cpp
 int main()